 The Gus A. Stavros Center for Free Enterprise and Economic Education works to advance the effective teaching and integration of free enterprise, financial literacy, entrepreneurial thinking, and other appropriate “global literacies” into the K-12 curricula.
 Providing resources in support of educators from across six school districts (Hillsborough, Manatee, Pasco, Pinellas, Polk and Sarasota counties), the Center provides exemplary professional development programs, curricula development efforts and other strategies to ensure that K-12 students have the knowledge and skill-sets needed to be successful in the global economy.

-The Institute for School Reform is a nationally recognized research and training center that provides technical assistance to school districts and other service delivery leaders throughout the United States.
+The IInstitute for School-Community Partnerships, Integrated Services, and Child Mental Health and Educational Policy is a nationally recognized research and training center that provides technical assistance to school districts and other service delivery leaders throughout the United States.
 The Institute’s $20 million budget is derived from grants from federal, state, and private sources.
 Through this work, the Institute envisions that all schools in the state of Florida will have the capacity to provide a safe, effective, and efficient environment to continuously improve the academic, social and emotional growth of all students and to actively engage families and communities in the schooling process.